LVOL98/LVOL98.github.io/_posts/2021-2-1-Lesson_Stretching_and_Flexibility.md

 ## Warm Up

+## Static Stretch

+### Side Split

+1. The Butterfly
+2. The Frog
+3. Side Lunge Stretch One Side
+4. Side Lunge Stretch The Other Side
+5. Side Split

+## Front Split

+1. The Mermaid
+2. Sitting One Leg Stretch

+## Dynamic Stretch

+## Final Strength Workout

 ## Notes

 - The exercises of the AMRAP should be shown on the screen, as it can ve hard to remember